philosophie/toolsmith/README.md

 ### Usage

-When including toolsmith CSS and JS, you automatically get Bootstrap for free.
+When including toolsmith CSS and JS, you automatically get the Bootstrap CSS / JS for free as well.

 #### CSS